 Commenting entity/resident Section and page number Comment Response United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard We believe the District did a thorough job of identifying areas that are in need of protection, and we support the direction of the District.
 However, we do not feel the Revised Standard is going to provide the same resource protection as the initial draft Bluff Standard.
 The proposed standard provides steep slopes and water resource protections desired by the District.
-United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard We are concerned that Structure Setback criteria was not included in the Revised Standard.
-Due to the high erodibility of the bluff and steep slopes, we feel a Structure Setback is necessary for resource protection.
-We believe a Structure Setback could allow smaller land uses, but still restrict the placement of larger structures.
-We suggest the District consider returning the Structure Setback to the Standard, to maintain important protection of the bluff and steep slopes within the District.
-The proposed standard provides steep slopes and water resource protections desired by the District.
-Over the next 3-5 years, the District will evaluate its standards through resource health assessments.
-The outcome of those assessments will determine the next phase of resource protection standards.
-United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard the determination should be provided by a certified Civil Engineer and that guidelines are added that could help The proposed standard provides the steep slopes and water resources protections desired by the District, taking into account the District's responsibility and the level of effort required by the municipalities to implement.
+United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard having an engineer certify the suitability of the project is a step in the right direction.
+However, we believe the protections desired by the District, taking into account the District's responsibility and the level of effort required by the municipalities to implement.
 The District believes the triggers in the modified standard are both necessary and reasonable.
 United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard We recommend that the District maintain the ability to have input and review the submitted plans.
 Thank you for your continued partnership and support.
-United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard We also suggest that the District implement a way to track the success of the Standard.
-Perhaps there should be a period after which an assessment may be made to see if the Standard is working as intended.
-Over the next 3-5 years, the District will evaluate its standards through resource health assessments.
+United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard , Over the next 3-5 years, the District will evaluate its standards through resource health assessments.
 The outcome of those assessments will determine the next phase of resource protection standards.
 United States Department of the Interior, US Fish and Wildlife Service (USFWS), Minnesota Valley National Wildlife Refuge (Refuge) Modified Bluff Standard Again, the Refuge supports the efforts of the District to protect bluffs and steep slopes.
 We are hopeful that you will consider our suggestions.
 Noted.
 Thank you for your partnership and continued support.